 The UK will incorporate the GDPR into our legal system as the “UK GDPR” at the end of the transition period (31st of December 2020).
 The Data Protection Act 2018 will continue to apply in the UK as it does now, but will reference the UK rather than EU GDPR.
-Depending on whether you will be processing EU resident data, UK resident data or both, it is important to update your policies to state which will law will apply to each data subject group, as the different legislation types are likely to diverge over time.
+Depending on whether you will be processing EU resident data, UK resident data or both, it is important to update your policies to state which law will apply to each data subject group, as the different legislation types are likely to diverge over time.

 From the 1st of January 2021 the UK will no longer be directly subject to EU data protection laws.
 From that date, we will be subject to UK data protection laws and therefore all your contracts and agreements (such as your general terms of business) that give reference to EU laws will need to be updated to UK laws as applicable.

 Data Protection Impact Assessments (DPIAs) are a mechanism that enable you to identify the data protection risks associated with specific processing activities, including cross boarder personal data transfers, especially where those activities involve ‘sensitive’ personal data.
 Along with other details, your Records of Processing Activities (RoPA) then enables you to articulate this information.
 Therefore, if any of your processing will be changing as a result of Brexit, updates will be required.